The Latest Happenings in my World

 I've Got my Eyes on the Queen of Hearts (detail)I've Got my Eyes on the Queen of Hearts (detail)

 This body of work represents a paradigm shift for Bennett, with his earlier work apparently brightly coloured and quite 'pop'-y, so it will be very interesting to see where these explorations in cool retro imagery take him next.
-A full catalogue of the exhibition, which finishes this weekend, can be found here.

 Recent Installations